Dandy Dick (film)

-Dandy Dick is a 1935 British comedy film directed by William Beaudine and starring Will Hay.
-It was based on the 1887 play Dandy Dick by Arthur Wing Pinero.
-It is the second and last of his films to be based on a play by Arthur Wing Pinero - the first was Those Were the Days which was based on The Magistrate.
-Moore Marriott, who played an uncredited role in the film, later became a famous foil to Hay in films later on alongside Graham Moffatt, it was during the film of Dandy Dick that Marriott introduced the idea of being a supporting player to Hay.
+Dandy Dick is a 1935 British comedy film directed by William Beaudine and starring Will Hay, Nancy Burne and Esmond Knight.
+It was written by Beaudine, Clifford Grey, Hay and Frank Miller based on the 1887 play Dandy Dick by Arthur Wing Pinero.
+It is the second and last of Hay's films to be based on a play by Pinero, the first being Those Were the Days.

 Plot

 A vicar who lives in the country with his daughter and grandson discovers he owns a share in a racehorse.
 He must now put his principles aside and attempt to save the church by gambling.
 A doping scandal ensues.